hannahdesmond/mastery-curriculum/chapter7/README.md

 end
 ```

-Ruby provides us with a neat way of doing this 'run a procedure using each element of the array' approach: the array `each` method:
+`Array` provides us with a neat method to tell an object to 'run a procedure once for each element of the array': the `each` method:

 ```eval-ruby
 my_array = ["Hello", "there", "friend!"]